asifhg/CGold/docs/tutorials/project.rst

 .. _project tools discovering:

-By default on calling ``project`` command CMake will try to detect compilers for default languages: C and C++.
+By default on calling the ``project`` command, CMake will try to detect compilers for default languages: C and C++.
 Let's add some variables and check where they are defined: